 Will my new account be activated instantly and, if not, how long will it take?

 What happens when I cancel my account?

 Do you help with migration from my current provider to you and how much do you charge for that extra service?

 What I have written on this page is not waterproof.
 It just shows some guidelines for success in your search for a quality account.
-Finally, I would like to invite you to read the banner at the top of this article.
+Finally, I would like to invite you to read the infographic at the top of this article.
 Clicking it will save you a lot of time because the link will enable you to check out one of the world's best hosting services.
 The company has the lowest customer cancellation rate which proves that they belong to the top.
+Below is also a video if you're interested.
 Thanks for reading and good luck!
-You can also watch the video below if you like but please don't trust them!
-My latest video can be found at https://www.youtube.com/watch?v=yGSskNth7bE